Shile01/login_system/Readme.md

 # Login system using python.
-This is a simple command line Login system I wrote to practice more on using loops and dictionaries among others.
+This is a simple command line Login system I wrote to practice more on using loops and dictionaries, regex among others.

 ## Requirements
 - Python3.x